"To stop the flow of music

 You can't see the pain in his heart."

-Terrific riffs starring keyboard & buzz guitar that sizzles throughout and never gets old.
+Terrific keyboard & guitar riffs that sizzle and bring it.

-Awesome acoustic ballad nailed by John Kay about a friend with a drug problem.
-A Hoyt Axton cover.
-Unforgettable.
+Awesome acoustic ballad nailed by John Kay and company about a drug-stung friend.

 from her dying bed...